ibexa/documentation-user/docs/content_management/collaborative_editing.md

 !!! note

-    Only the Owner can invite other users and initiate collaboration session.
+    Only the owner can invite other users and initiate collaboration session.
-    You can only invite users with permissions.
+    You can only invite users with Collaboration permissions to access the shared content.
     Users without permissions are grayed out and you can't select them and invite them to the session.

 You can invite two types of users: